 • Despite the evening temperatures, the days can be very warm.
 You will probably want casual summer clothing for daily wear.
 Bring clothes that you can be comfortable in – think summer camp.
 Don’t forget sunglasses, sunscreen, bathing suit, and sandals.

-• Many participants like to dress up a little bit on Shabbes.
+• Many participants like to dress up a little bit on Shabes.
 Not formal, but nice.
-Men may want to bring a kippah or hat.
+You may want to bring a yarmulke, hat, or other head-covering.

 All those warm clothes and a sleeping bag – that’s a lot to pack….?

 Yes it is.
 However, you won’t regret it when you have to run back to your unheated cabin at 2am and climb into a cold bed.
 The temperatures have been known to drop to freezing during the night.